Tit-for-tat becomes the norm as US, China dig in for trade war | Malay Mail

 ‘Chronic problem’

+China so far has shown little sign of backing down.
+At a regional security forum in Singapore yesterday, Foreign Minister Wang Yi said free trade had been dealt a “heavy blow,” and defended his country’s actions.

+“These measures were taken out of consideration for the interests of the Chinese people and to upholding the World Trade Organisation-centred free trade regime,” he said.

-But finding common cause with Europe is one thing.
-America’s differences with China, a one-party state that has promised to open its markets gradually, run deep.
+Finding common cause with Europe is one thing.
+America’s differences with China, a one-party state that’s promised to open its markets gradually, run deeper.
 US Trade Representative Robert Lighthizer last week called trade tensions a “chronic problem” that would likely take years to resolve.
 Kudlow cited state subsidies and forced technology transfers as behaviours that the Trump administration wants China to end.

 Earlier this week, the US said it was considering more than doubling to 25 per cent the tariffs for the US$200 billion in Chinese imports that are under public review.